MapRock/TimeMolecules/tutorials/setup_azure_vm_for_testing_time_molecules.md

 - Can be captured as a reusable public image so others can deploy in minutes
 - Perfect for validating installation instructions

+## Requirements

+The following are requirements, with the associated exceptions:

+- Azure Account - Unless you plan to install onto your own physical machine.
+An Azure Windows VM isolates and risk away from your physical machine.
+- OpenAI account and API key - Unless you opt to utilize a local ollama LLM.
+Not recommended without a really high-end machine.

 ---

 ## 1. Create the Virtual Machine